Greece Moments Greece Moments

 Gerogrosso in Gerolimenas

-ManiBella, Neo Itilo Modern mezedopoleio in the hamlet of Neo Itilo with creative meze dishes and locally sourced raw materials.
+ManiBella, Neo Itilo Modern mezedopoleio in the hamlet of Neo Itilo with creative meze dishes and locally sourced ingredients.
 Terrace with sea view and sunbed rental on the beach.

-Marmari Paradise, Marmari Good restaurant in the attached hotel Marmari Paradise Beach Resort.
-Traditional dishes of the region are served, such as the hearty mani salad with oranges and syglino, pork smoked in sage.
+Marmari Paradise, Marmari Good restaurant in the on-site hotel Marmari Paradise Beach Resort.
+Traditional dishes of the region are served, such as the hearty Mani salad with oranges and syglino, pork smoked in sage.
 Beautiful sea view, upscale prices.

 Griechische Küche Rezepte Speisen zum Nachkochen